Printing of the United States Constitution: Dunlap & Claypoole

 The Constitutional Convention's printers, Dunlap & Claypoole, printed the drafts and final copies of the United States Constitution.
 John Dunlap and David C. Claypoole had printed for Congress since 1775, including the first copies of the Declaration of Independence and Articles of Confederation, and were designated Congress's official printer in 1778.
 During the 1787 Constitutional Convention, Dunlap & Claypoole printed 820 draft copies and 500 final copies at a total cost of $420.

 John Dunlap received the first draft of the Constitution from the Committee of Detail for printing as a seven-page broadside on August 4, 1787, and was turned around in two days for the Convention's members.
 Copies of this first draft exist in the separately collected papers of the Convention, James Madison, and David Brearley.

 In early September, the Constitution was referred to the Committee of "Stile and arrangements" for revisions, with new copies of this second draft printed on September 12 for the convention's members.
 The Convention read the amended report the next day.
 Extant copies of this four-folio and penultimate draft of the Constitution rest in the papers of Madison and Brearley, as well as those of George Washington (Library of Congress), each with markings made over the next three days.

 Three days following the second draft's printing, the Convention, with its business concluded, ordered a printing of 500 copies of the third and final draft on September 15, to be dated September 17, 1787, when the Convention's proceedings and its engrossed Constitution were to be signed.
 Apart from interlineations, the printed and engrossed versions are identical.
 The Constitutional Congress sent the Convention's report for state ratification on September 28.
 The Congress's records indicate orders of 200 additional copies in close proximity to their resolution.

 In the final Constitution's printing, Dunlap & Claypoole produced 500 copies of a six-page broadside with Caslon small-pica type.
 Its sole typographical error mistakenly spelled out a number in Article Five but was corrected in subsequent reprints.

 Extant final copies

-There are 13 extant original copies of the Constitution in known existence, two of which are owned privately.
+There are 12 remaining complete final printings (and one incomplete) of the Constitution known to exist (Evans 20818).
 The final printings were rarely auctioned in the 200 years since their printing.

+In 2024 a copy of the official edition endorsed by the Congress of the Confederation (Evans 20817) appeared at Brunk Auctions and sold for $9m.
+This printing, by McClean of New York on behalf of Dunlap and Claypoole, was printed on September 28, 1787 and is distinct from the final printings produced by Dunlap and Claypoole in Philadelphia on September 27, 1787 (Evans 20818).